Chapter 2 · System Design Fundamentals

 Open the companion slides

-Reading time ~13 min Prerequisites Chapter 1 Audio 🔊 Hinglish read-aloud Next Design a Rate Limiter
+Reading time ~13 min Prerequisites Chapter 1 Audio 🔊 Hinglish read-aloud Next A Framework for System Design Interviews →

-An estimate is not a forecast — it's a feasibility check.
-It tells you whether you need one box or a thousand, which dimension dominates cost, and whether the design quietly assumes something impossible.
-The whole skill is one move repeated: decompose a vague problem into a chain of small, defensible multipliers, then round hard.
+An estimate is not a prediction.
+It is a sanity check.
+It tells you whether you need one server or a thousand, which part of the system will cost the most, and whether the design is quietly assuming something that can't happen.
+The whole skill is one move done over and over: break a vague question into a chain of small numbers you can defend, multiply them together, and round generously at every step.

 Primary source